Truck Transportation

 Explain the following terms: bill of lading, ETA, logbook, intermodal,

-containers, tariff, shippers, carrier, consignee, drayage, cartage.
+containers, tariff, shippers, carrier, consignee, drayage, and cartage.

 10.